NixOS/rfcs/rfcs/0085-nixos-release-stablization.md

 Breaking changes to Release Critical Packages will have to wait a maximum of 4 weeks to be merged into `staging`.
-Other breaking changes will have to wait a maximum of 2 weeks to be merged into `staging`.
-Staging development will have to follow a faster paced development cycle during the release timeline.
-Breaking changes to Release Critical Packages cannot be merged into `master` for 8 weeks, but this typically isn't done anyway, so typical `master` development will be uninterrupted.
+Other breaking changes targeting `staging` will have to wait a maximum of 2 weeks to be merged.
+Staging-next iterations will follow a 1 week development cycle during the release timeline.
+Breaking changes to Release Critical Packages will not appear in `master` for around 7 weeks (4 weeks being disallowed to be merged to staging, 1 week for last `staging-next` during ZHF, ~2 weeks average in `staging-next`).
+Pull requests which are able to target master will not be interrupted during a release.

 # Alternatives
 [alternatives]: #alternatives